emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Custom action

-Additionally, the module allows you to define your own actions in line with the Curator documentation: https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actions.html

 To create a Custom action, select *Custom* from *Select Action*, enter a name in the *Action Name* field, and set the schedule in the *Schedule Cron Pattern* field.
 In the edit field, enter the definition of a custom action:

 ![](/media/media/image226.png)